Treaty of Naples (1639)

 Treaty of Naples was a political-military agreement between the Kingdom of Spain and the Kingdom of Poland, signed in Naples in late 1639.
 The Polish king Władysław IV agreed to raise an army of 17,000 men, which would consist of 12,000 cavalry and 5,000 infantry.
 Following transit across the imperial territory, the troops were to be employed under Spanish command in Flanders against the French.
 The Spanish king Felipe IV, apart from covering recruitment and maintenance cost, was to pay the Polish monarch 500,000 Neapolitan escudos.
-The Poles almost immediately demanded re-negotiation of the treaty, which resulted in another agreement concluded in 1641; the Spaniards were to pay more for an even smaller army.
+The Poles almost immediately demanded re-negotiation of the treaty, which resulted in another agreement being concluded in 1641; the Spaniards were to pay more for an even smaller army.
 This treaty was not implemented either, and the Madrid court cancelled the deal in early 1642.
 The treaty remains the only bilateral Spanish-Polish military alliance agreement ever concluded between the two countries.

 Spain and Poland until mid-1630s

-Until the early modern period relations between Spain and Poland were close to non-existent.
+Until the early modern period, relations between Spain and Poland were close to non-existent.
 Politically the two countries operated in entirely different zones; the former focused on the Iberian Peninsula, western/central Mediterranean and northern slopes of the Pyrenees, the latter concentrated on the Baltic and huge plains in the Oder-Vistula-Dnieper basins.
-However, in the 16th century both states emerged as continental powers and their geographical interests became closer.
-The first major political encounter turned out to be a conflict; crowns of Spain and Poland claimed the south-Italian heritage of Bona Sforza, the late queen-consort of Poland.
-In the late 16th century both courts started to maintain diplomatic representatives in respective capitals, and politicians began to consider would-be opportunities related.
+However, in the 16th century both states emerged as continental powers and their geographical interests became more closely aligned.
+The first major political encounter turned out to be a conflict; the crowns of Spain and Poland claimed the south-Italian heritage of Bona Sforza, the late queen-consort of Poland.
+In the late 16th century both courts started to maintain diplomatic representatives in each other's capitals, and politicians began to consider would-be opportunities related.
 First major attempts to achieve some synergy occurred in early phases of the Thirty Years' War.
 In the mid-1620s Felipe IV of Spain intended to crack down on Dutch merchant shipping on northern routes, while Sigismund III of Poland, himself of Swedish origin, had his eyes set on regaining the throne in Stockholm.
 Diplomatic services of both monarchs worked to build a navy, possibly financed by the Spaniards and manned by the Poles, which would seize control over the western Baltic.
 However, interests of both kingdoms were not exactly the same; moreover, the emperor and his allies pursued their own goals.
 The result was that a joint fleet was captured by the Swedes in 1631.
-In 1632 Spain withdrew from active Baltic policy.
+In 1632 Spain withdrew from active Baltic policy, and the Polish–Lithuanian Commonwealth Navy was dismantled as well.